HIPAA-compliant email alternatives for therapists

 Protected Trust focuses on what it does best: protecting email security.
 It has dedicated mobile apps and a web interface you can access from anywhere.
 Protected Trust also plays nicely with MS Outlook.
 Pricing starts at $15 per month.

 Email is great for quick doctor-patient communication.
 It can sometimes be easier than phone calls because you can limit the extent of the conversation.
 Keeping billed time and business communication separate is very valuable.

 However, email can be time-consuming, and there’s less of a guarantee of security on the patient’s end.
 Instead, wouldn’t it be even better to just send clients secure forms, to do things like review sessions or evaluate their own progress?

 You can use forms to create daily journals for your patients that you can easily review.
 You can even create psychiatric evaluation questionnaires for your patients to take in the comfort and privacy of their own homes.
-And because JotForm offers HIPAA compliance (with Silver and Gold plans), you can do so with confidence, knowing that your patients’ rights will be protected.
+And because Jotform offers HIPAA compliance (with Gold plan), you can do so with confidence, knowing that your patients’ rights will be protected.